Frequently Asked Questions

 What are the start and finish dates of official practices?

 Practices typically begin before Thanksgiving with our Mandatory Skill Training Sessions.
+Teams will end in March for Regional teams, April for Select and Premier level teams, and June for National level teams.
 The official start/finish dates will be announced with the release of practice schedules.

 What kind of equipment / uniform is required?